Mengzi City: 13th to 19th Century: Emergence of Mengzi

-In 1886, a French convention chose Mengzi to be the center of trade in Yunnan province for importing and exporting goods via Tongking in Vietnam.
-Facilities for this opened two years later.
+Late Qing to Early Republic of China: Mengzi as a Treaty Port

+In 1886, following the war between France and the Qing China, a series of treaties designated Mengzi as a trade port in Yunnan province for the import and export of goods via Tonkin, currently the Northern Vietnam.
+Under the terms of these treaties, foreigners were allowed to reside and trade in Mengzi.
+Accordingly, the foreign-operated Imperial Maritime Customs Service established its office just outside the eastern city gate of Mengzi in 1899.

 Communications were inconvenient: goods from Hanoi or Haiphong were shipped to Hekou on the Vietnamese border by junk, transferred by small craft to Manhao, and then taken 60 km by pack animal to Mengzi.
 Despite these difficulties, Mengzi was an important port of entry into both Yunnan and western Guizhou provinces, and in 1889 it was opened to foreign trade as a treaty port.
+Throughout the late 19th and early 20th century, Mengzi was a major trading center for commerce between the interior of Yunnan and the Tonkin.
 Most of this foreign trade was in tin and opium.
 Its main exports were tin and opium, and the main imports were mostly textiles (primarily cotton) and tobacco.

+1910s to 1930s: Transformation and Decline

 As a trading center, the city gradually began to lose its importance beginning from the early 20th century.
 The importance of Mengzi was ended by the construction of the French railway from Haiphong to Kunming (the Yunnan provincial capital) in 1906–10.
 This railway bypassed Mengzi, but in 1915 a branch line was built via the town to the Gejiu tin mines.
 Apart from a brief respite during the early days of World War II, the town of Mengzi has, nevertheless, steadily declined in importance ever since.

 Gejiu became a county in 1913, and a city in 1951.
 With the improvement of communications and transportation between cities of Gejiu and Kaiyuan and the other counties nearby, plus the development of trade between southwestern China and the countries of Southeast Asia, Mengzi's ties have increasingly strengthened with Gejiu and Kaiyuan.
 The whole area has become a border economic centre.
 In addition to tin, the county's natural resources include coal, manganese, lead, zinc, and antimony.

+Mengzi during the Second Sino-Japanese War: Resilience During Turmoil

-When Japanese troops drove Beijing and Tianjin university professors, students, and administrators out of those cities, and then later out of Changsha as well, the academics made their own long march to Yunnan Province.
-They first established themselves in Mengzi, but after a year or so moved on to the provincial capital, Kunming.
-This was Lianda, or the Southwest Associated Universities.
+When the Japanese invaded Beijing and Tianjin in the late 1930s, university professors, students, and administrators there were forced to leave and travel south to Changsha.
+Later as the Japanese pushed into Changsha, the academics made their own long march westward to Yunnan Province.
+There they established the Southwest Associated Universities, also known as Lianda (联大).
+The School of Arts and Law was located in Mengzi, but moved to the provincial capital of Kunming about half a year later.